RetroAppleJS/RetroAppleJS.github.io/docs/PERIPHERALS.md

 ## PERIPHERAL interfacing Explained

-As we can ignore the electrical and signal or logic layer including a major part of the Apple 2 circuitry, our only real concern is software compatibility, which comes down to minding about the entire memory map dedicated to I/O, which is exactly 4K wide  (between $C000 - $D000).
+As we can ignore the electrical and signal layer, our only real concern is software compatibility, which comes down to minding about the entire memory map dedicated to I/O, which is exactly 4K wide  (between $C000 - $D000).
 Here is an enlarged map of this memory space :

           <div style=width:800px>
      D000 ┌────────────────────────────────────┐   ▲                  ▲